 Acrylic, fabric, string, and paper on canvas

-This black fist piece was inspired by the documentary called ‘Tell Them We Are Rising: The story of historically black colleges and universities’ by Stanley Nelson.
+Inspired by the documentary called ‘Tell Them We Are Rising: The story of historically black colleges and universities’ by Stanley Nelson.

 “Tell Them We Are Rising is a 90-minute documentary that examines the impact HBCUs have had on American history, from the earliest attempts at black education to today’s campuses.” -The Root